 '''

 % scons -Q

-cc -c -o file1.o file1.c
+cc -o file1.o -c file1.c

-cc -c -o file2.o file2.c
+cc -o file2.o -c file2.c

-cc -c -o main.o main.c
+cc -o prog.o -c prog.c

-cc -o main main.o file1.o file2.o
+cc -o prog prog.o file1.o file2.o

 '''

-Notice that Scons deduces the output program name from the first source file specified in the list--that is, because the first source file was prog.c, Scons will name the resulting program prog (or prog.exe on a Windows system).
+Notice that SCons deduces the output program name from the first source file specified in the list-that is, because the first source file was prog.c, SCons will name the resulting program prog (or prog.exe on a Windows system).
 If you want to specify a different program name, then (as we've seen in the previous section) you slide the list of source files over to the right to make room for the output program file name.
-(Scons puts the output file name to the left of the source file names so that the order mimics that of an assignment statement: "program = source files".)
+(SCons puts the output file name to the left of the source file names so that the order mimics that of an assignment statement: "program = source files".)
 This makes our example:

 '''

-Program('program', ['main.c', 'file1.c', 'file2.c'])
+Program('program', ['prog.c', 'file1.c', 'file2.c'])

 '''